Wife recalls trying to save officer killed in mass shooting

 “I am so, so, so, proud of you,” his wife said.
 “You were so dedicated to your work.
 I had to beg you to use your time off.
 Your night shifts were hard — it created distance — but we got through it.”

-Raleigh Police Chief Estella Patterson said Torres often checked in on the fellow officers he had trained with at the police economy during the down times of his shift.
+Raleigh Police Chief Estella Patterson said Torres often checked in on the fellow officers he had trained with at the police academy.

 “Always making sure that they and their families were okay,” the chief said.
 “I’m told he always had an extra something on hand, whether it was a pair of socks, a T-shirt, an extra flashlight or an extra few dollars to share if someone was in need.”

-The highlight of Torres’s day, Patterson said, was cooking dinner for Jasmin and their daughter Layla before starting his shift.
+The highlight of Torres’s day, Patterson said, was cooking dinner for Jasmin and their daughter Layla before work.

-“He has left an example to each of us of what the world needs more of — not those running away from the challenges of the profession and the inherent dangers associated with this work,” the chief said.
+“He has left an example to each of us of what the world needs more of — not those running away from the challenges of the profession and the inherent dangers,” the chief said.
 “But those running in, protecting against the forces that prey and hate; those that divide and destroy.”

-Less than two hours after U.S. Marines deftly folded the American flag draped over Torres’s coffin, another memorial was scheduled for Susan Karnatz, 49.
-She was killed during the rampage while running on the walking trail.
+Not long after U.S. Marines folded up the American flag that was draped over Torres’s coffin, friends and family of another shooting victim, Susan Karnatz, filled the sanctuary of North Raleigh Presbyterian Church, The News & Observer reported.

+Glass panes in the church’s ceiling offered glimpses of the natural world that Karnatz loved and whose beauty led to her belief in God in her teenage years, Pastor Lisa Hebacker said during the service.

-Karnatz was an avid runner who completed the Boston Marathon four times.
-She was the mother of three boys.
+Karnatz, 49, was killed while running on the trail.
+An avid runner, she had completed the Boston Marathon four times.
+She had paused her early career as a school psychologist to home-school her three boys, The News & Observer reported.

+“And now I wonder what her life might teach us, even through her death,” Hebacker said.
+“I am sure — sure — that the circumstances surrounding Sue’s death teach us that the world still has an awful lot to learn about love.”

-A memorial is also expected in the coming days for Mary Marshall, 34, a Navy veteran who was walking her dog and planned to get married later this month.
+A memorial is also expected in coming days for Mary Marshall, 34, a Navy veteran who was walking her dog when she was killed.
+She had planned to get married later this month.

-Nicole Connors, who was talking to a neighbor on her porch, was the matriarch of her extended family and had worked in human resources.
-Her funeral is scheduled for Thursday in Dayton, Ohio, according to the Dayton Daily News.
+Another victim was Nicole Connors, shot while talking to a neighbor on her porch.
+She was the matriarch of her extended family and her funeral is scheduled for Thursday in Dayton, Ohio, according to the Dayton Daily News.

-A memorial was held this past Thursday for James Thompson, 16, the older brother of the 15-year-old who police say carried out the shootings.
-A basketball jersey and a pair of shorts had been placed atop James Thompson’s coffin.
+A memorial was held Thursday for James Thompson, 16, the older brother of the 15-year-old who police say carried out the shootings.
+A basketball jersey had been placed atop James Thompson’s coffin.

 He was “just getting to that age when the whole world was opening up for him,” Jeff Roberts, senior pastor of Trinity Baptist Church, said during the service.